AndSam321/munchmeter/README.md

 2. Track your daily calorie intake with the tracking system.
 Set your daily calorie goals and monitor your progress throughout the day.

-3. Utilize the power of PyTorch and fine-tuned models to predict and recognize food items from images.
+3. Utilizes PyTorch and fine-tuned models to predict and recognize food items from images.
 Simply upload a picture of your meal, and Munch Meter will identify the food and provide its nutritional facts.